-Since the math program is a developmental program, students are expected to take the courses in chronological order, taking Algebra-8 or Algebra-I before Geometry, then progress onto Algebra-II.
+Since the math program is a developmental program, students are expected to take the courses in chronological order, taking Algebra-I before Geometry, then progress onto Algebra-II.
 After Algebra-II, students can take an elective course based on their interests beyond high school.
-Students who are interested in the hard sciences should matriculate to the Pre-Calculus and Calculus courses, while students interested in the social sciences can take statistics based courses.
-Students will need three credits of mathematics to graduate, but are strongly encouraged to complete at least four credits of math in preparation for college.
+Students who are interested in the hard sciences should matriculate to the Pre-Calculus and Calculus courses, while students interested in the social sciences can take statistics-based courses.
+Additionally, students interested in the applied mathematics can register for courses that can assist in using mathematics in practical situations.
+Students will need three credits of mathematics to graduate but are strongly encouraged to complete at least four credits of math in preparation for college.